-As the Board has mentioned in many of its previous reports and letters over the last 11 years, we believe that high temperatures in the DOE's base-case repository design increase uncertainties and decrease confidence in the performance of waste package materials.
-It is possible that confidence in waste package and repository performance could increase if the DOE adopts a low-temperature repository design.
+As the Board has mentioned in many of its previous reports and letters, we believe that high temperatures in the DOE's base-case repository design increase uncertainties and decrease confidence in the performance of waste package materials.
+Confidence in projections of waste package and repository performance potentially could increase if the DOE adopts a low-temperature repository design.
 However, the Board continues to believe that the DOE should complete a full and objective comparison of high- and low-temperature repository designs before it selects a final repository design concept.

-Over the last several years, the Board has made several other recommendations that could increase confidence in the DOE's projections of repository performance.
+Over the last several years, the Board has made several other recommendations that could improve the DOE's projections of repository performance.
 For example, the Board recommended that the DOE identify, quantify, and communicate clearly the extent of the uncertainty associated with its performance estimates.
-The Board also recommended that the DOE use other lines of evidence and argument to supplement the results of its performance assessment.
+The Board also recommended that the DOE use additional lines of evidence and argument to supplement the results of its performance assessment.
 Moreover, the DOE could strengthen its arguments about how multiple barriers in its proposed repository system provide "defense-in-depth" (or redundancy).
 Although the DOE has made progress in each of these areas, more work is needed.